What is a risk number?

 Breast MRI is very safe and uses no radiation.
 When added to mammograms or breast ultrasounds, it catches more cancers but there are also more “false positives.”
 A “false positive” is something that initially looks suspicious but turns out to be harmless after more tests or a biopsy.
 A breast biopsy is easier and more efficient than ever before but it is important you never have more tests than medically necessary.

-If you think you’re a candidate for breast MRI screening, talk with your doctor.
-You may need to work with your health insurance plan to get the test covered.
+If you have questions about when you should get a mammogram, your personal risk for breast cancer or if you’re a candidate for breast MRI screening, talk with your doctor.
 Contact a SMIL facility for your breast screening or choose a facility that, like SMIL, has ACR accredited Breast Imaging Centers of Excellence, specialized breast MRI screening equipment and expert breast imaging radiologists.